 If you wonder, “Is my probiotic really helping or not?”, today we'll get to the bottom of that question for those who worry that they may be spending a lot of money for nothing.

 You'll learn about a supplement that's available now, it's a probiotic AND an antioxidant.
-(Click here if you just want to know where to get it.)
+(Click here if you just want to know where to get it — use the code KOP for 10% off.)
 Read on for all the details from Joanie… (Or catch these newer posts: This Mom will make you cry, how ONE change made all the difference for her son… and Can Leaky Gut be Healed?
 Find Out HOW: Study Showed Reversal in 30 Days)

 Is My Probiotic Really Helping or am I Wasting Money?

 By Joanie Blaxter, founder of Follow Your Gut

 “It's well known in the medical world that the live microflora in probiotics and fermented foods are all killed by stomach acid.”

 My jaw dropped when my boss at the supplements company told me that way back in 2004!
 And he was not just my boss, but also an exceptional nutritional researcher and formulator, naturopathic physician with a clinical practice, and a teacher at the naturopathic college nearby.
 I trusted his opinion implicitly!

 “But, how can that possibly be when people clearly experience benefit from probiotics?”
 I asked.